Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Source catalogs

-Radio Sources Associated with Optical Galaxies and Having Unresolved or Extended Morphologies I (ROGUE I) \citep{ROGUEI20} is a catalog of 32,616 spectroscopically selected galaxies whose radio morphology have been visually classified using FIRST and NVSS images.
-The main morphological classifications of interest for this work are those with FR I, FR II, hybrid, one-sided FR I, one-sided FR II, double-double radio galaxy, wide-angle tail (WAT), narrow-angle tail (NAT), and head-tail (HT).
-We remove the sources whose `Finalclass' = blended (B), halo, not clear (NC), not detected (ND), star-forming region (SFR), compact (C), or extended (E) from the \textbf{ROGUEI} sample for the purpose of this work.
+Radio Sources Associated with Optical Galaxies and Having Unresolved or Extended Morphologies I (\textit{ROGUE I}; \citealt{ROGUEI20}) is a catalog of 32,616 spectroscopically selected galaxies whose radio morphology have been visually classified using FIRST and NVSS images.
+The main morphological classifications of interest for this work are those with FR I, FR II, hybrid, one-sided FR I, one-sided FR II, double-double radio galaxy, wide-angle tail, narrow-angle tail, and head-tail.
+We removed the sources whose ``Finalclass'' was blended, halo, not clear, not detected, star-forming region, compact, or extended from the ROGUE I sample for the purpose of this work.

-\subsubsection{Radio morphology catalogs: compact radio sources}
+\subsubsection{Radio morphology catalogs: Compact radio sources}

-\textbf{Chandola+20} \citep{Chandola20} used the Giant Metrewave Radio Telescope (GMRT) to observe 27 low- and intermediate-luminosity radio-AGN which were classified as either LERG or HERGs.
+\textit{Chandola+20} \citep{Chandola20} used the Giant Metrewave Radio Telescope (GMRT) to observe 27 low- and intermediate-luminosity radio AGNs that were classified as either LERG or HERGs.
 If the linear projected size of the radio emission in the GMRT data was $\lesssim$ 20 kpc, the source was classified as compact and if the linear projected size was $\gtrsim$ 20 kpc, the source was classified as extended.
 The positions of the radio sources are defined by their SDSS counterparts.

-\textbf{Kosmaczewski+20} \citep{Kosmaczewski20} is a sample of 29 objects that are in the earliest phase of radio galaxy evolution which are classified as GPS and/or CSOs that have X-ray data. \cite{Kosmaczewski20} calculate the $L_{\mathrm{2-10~keV}}$, but $\Gamma$ was not calculated or recorded in this work.
+\textit{Kosmaczewski+20} \citep{Kosmaczewski20} is a sample of 29 objects that are in the earliest phase of radio galaxy evolution.\ They are classified as GPS and/or CSOs and have X-ray data. \cite{Kosmaczewski20} calculated the $L_{\mathrm{2-10~keV}}$, but $\Gamma$ was not calculated or recorded in this work.

-\textbf{Liao+20\_I} \citep{Liao20a} collected a sample of 545 young radio sources from the literature classified as GPS, CSS, HFP, or CSO.
-They then removed blazars and searched for the SDSS spectroscopic counterparts within 2\as\ of the NED position which resulted in a final sample of 126 young radio sources with optical counterparts.
+\textit{Liao+20\_I} \citep{Liao20a} collected a sample of 545 young radio sources from the literature classified as GPS, CSS, HFP, or CSO.
+They then removed blazars and searched for the SDSS spectroscopic counterparts within 2\as\ of the NASA/IPAC Extragalactic Database (NED) position, which resulted in a final sample of 126 young radio sources with optical counterparts.